< back

 What UK immigration routes can Ukraine refugees and their employers, family and friends use?

-- The Ukraine Family Scheme is closing with immediate effect to new applicants, who could consider the Homes for Ukraine scheme now – though only those with British or Irish citizenship, settled status or ILR, can sponsor a Ukrainian person under the Homes for Ukraine, not other Ukrainians without such status.
+• Those seeking to come to the UK can still consider the Homes for Ukraine scheme – though only those with British or Irish citizenship, settled status or ILR can sponsor a Ukrainian under the Homes for Ukraine rules, not other Ukrainians without such status.
+Permission granted to all new applicants, including eligible minors, has been halved from 36 months to 18 months.

 Many firms as well as concerned individuals have been asking what they can do to help Ukrainian friends, family, employees, as well as refugees from the conflict in Ukraine in general.
 Below is a summary of the current options for Ukrainians seeking sanctuary in the UK.
 There are links to Home Office guidelines which have been regularly updated and are worth checking for further details.